Undergraduate Research Conferences

 Formerly, the Purdue Undergraduate Research Poster Symposium (URPS)

-Why should I participate in the Purdue Undergraduate Research Conference?
+Why should I participate in Purdue's undergraduate research conferences?

 Being a part of what makes Purdue excellent prepares you for future experiences where you will need to present and apply your work.
 Being directly involved in the process of discovery, along with the feedback from judges and other student participants during the conference will prove invaluable in your efforts to present your work in the future.

-The Undergraduate Research Conference is open to the public and showcases the research of Purdue undergraduate students.
-Faculty members from your particular college will be judging your oral presentation or poster.
+The undergraduate research conferences are open to the public and showcase the research of Purdue undergraduate students.
+Additionally, during the spring conference, faculty members from your particular college will be judging your oral presentation or poster.

-College of Agriculture • College of Education • College of Engineering • College of Health and Human Sciences • College of Liberal Arts • College of Pharmacy • College of Science • Honors College • Krannert School of Management • Office of Undergraduate Research • Purdue Libraries • Purdue Polytechnic Institute
+College of Agriculture • College of Education • College of Engineering • College of Health and Human Sciences • College of Liberal Arts • College of Pharmacy • College of Science • Honors College • Krannert School of Management • Office of Undergraduate Research • Purdue Libraries & School of Information Studies • Purdue Polytechnic Institute

 Other Opportunities to Showcase Your Work